 Narrative RQO Numerical RQO Ensure that nutrient levels are within Acceptable limits.
-50 th percentile of the data must be less than 0.015 mg/L PO 4 -P (Aquatic ecosystems: driver).
+50 th percentile of the data must be less than or equal to 0.015 mg/L PO 4 -P (Aquatic ecosystems: driver).
 Ensure that electrical conductivity (salt) levels are within Acceptable limits.
-95 th percentile of the data must be less than or equal to 55 mS/m (Domestic use: driver).
-Ensure that turbidity or clarity levels stay within Acceptable limits.
+95 th percentile of the mS/m (Domestic use nn or equal to 55 Ensure that turbidity or clarity levels stay within Acceptable limits.
 A moderate change from present with temporary high sediment loads and turbidity during runoff events (Aquatic ecosystems: driver).
-Meet faecal coliform and E. coli targets for Potential health risk NMMP guidelines). s in terms of counts / 100 ml (SA recreational / other (full or partial contact) use.
-Low Medium High < 600 600 - 2 000 > 2 000
+Meet faecal coliform and E. coli targets for Potential health risk NMMP guidelines). s in terms of counts / 100 ml (SA recreational / other (full or partial contact) use Low Medium High < 600 600 - 2 000 > 2 000

-Guidelines are provided in the absence of data or knowledge of recreational activities in the area.
+^{} Guidelines are provided in the absence of data or knowledge of recreational activities in the area.